Pharmacy Care

 • these medicines help prevent the flu virus spreading in your body

-• they may reduce the severity of symptoms and speed recovery, if they are taken early enough
+• they can speed recovery, if they are taken early enough

 • they are not recommended for the routine prevention of influenza (flu vaccination is used for this purpose)